boez98/RT1_assignment_2/README.md

 the information.

 # Doxygen Documentation
-The project documentation, generated with Doxygen can be found in the following link:

-boez98.github.io/RT1_assignment_2/assignment_2_2022/index.html
+The project documentation is inside /assignment_2_2022/docs folder

 # Nodes
 There are six nodes in the package: